Overthrow of Slobodan Milošević: Protests and overthrow

-The protests initially started with strikers at the Kolubara mines on 29 September, which produced most of Serbia's electricity.
+The protests initially started with strikers at the Kolubara coal mines on 29 September, which produced most of Serbia's electricity.
 The protest reached its height on 5 October 2000.
 Several hundred thousand protesters from all over Serbia arrived in Belgrade to protest, chanting "Gotov je!" ("He's finished!")
 Unlike previous protests, there was no large scale police crackdown.
 The parliament was partially burned during the protests.

 Ljubisav Đokić (Note: Љубисав Ђокић; nicknamed "Džo" ("Џо"), the Serbian phonetical translation of Joe) (1943–2020) was a wheel loader operator who became the main symbol of the overthrow. Đokić turned on his wheel loader (not bulldozer, as the event's colloquial name suggests) and rammed a public broadcaster building in Belgrade with it. Đokić had a spinal deformity and at the time he was a timber yard and construction material warehouse owner.

 The building's tenant, Serbian state television RTS, had for a decade been a symbol and bastion of Milošević's rule.
 When their studios were taken over, the station was quickly renamed Novi RTS ("New RTS") as a sign that the regime had lost power.

 Although the protest was mostly peaceful, without a larger escalation of violence, 65 people were injured in the riots and two people died: